derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 Debugging Keyword Helper
 - `debugger` -  helper for debugging

+The concise description accompanying each keyword may not make a lot of sense at the moment.
+This is OK.
+The takeaway is that these are the ten reserved keywords of JavaScript that you want to learn.
+We'll better understand what they do for us as we explore more code later.

 ### Non-Reserved Keywords - JavaScript

-In the snippet above, there is not an example of a non-reserved JavaScript keyword.
+In the snippet above, there is no example of a non-reserved JavaScript keyword.
+There are over

 ### Non-Reserved Keywords - Environment
 ### Non-Reserved Keywords - Custom